apple/turicreate/userguide/object_detection/advanced-usage.md

 #### Evaluation {#evaluation}

-If you hold out ground truth data before model creation, you can use it for quantiative model evaluation.
+If you hold out ground truth data before model creation, you can use it for quantitative model evaluation.
 You can do this by splitting your ground truth
 data:

 ```python